 Combine one tablespoon of lemon juice with five to six crushed aspirin tablets to create a healing paste for a callus.
 Apply the remedy directly to a callus.
 Follow up by wrapping the foot in a plastic bag for ten minutes.
 The acidity of the lemon will help soften the callus.
 To remove dead skin, gently rub with a pumice stone.

 To decrease the pressure on a painful big toe joint, it is suggested to put away the slippers and use a sandal that delivers arch support when walking around your home.
 Open-toed sandals give painful toes room to breathe and heal.

-Apply ice to affected parts of the toe and price of viagra foot to alleviate pain.
+Apply ice to affected parts of the toe and foot to alleviate pain.
 For example, ice a bunion for 10 minutes every evening.

 e) Shoe Stretch: